gemini-testing/gemini/doc/config.md

   default the server timeout is used.

 * `sessionRequestTimeout` - timeout for getting of browser sessions, milliseconds.
 By default the value of option `httpTimeout` is used.

+* `sessionQuitTimeout` - timeout for closing browser sessions, milliseconds.
+By default the value of option `httpTimeout` is used.

 * `screenshotsDir` – directory to save reference screenshots to.
   `<projectRoot>/gemini/screens` by default.